The Pfaffian Structure of CFN Phylogenetic Networks: Introduction

 In this paper, we complete the study of the invariants of the CFN model on a sunlet network.
-In particular, we show that the parameterization of the CFN sunlet network model factors through the parameterization of the Pfaffians of a generic skew-symmetric matrix, allowing us to work with the model in a new coordinate system.
+In particular, we show that the parameterization of the CFN sunlet network model factors through the set of skew-symmetric matrices via Pfaffians, allowing us to work with the model in a new coordinate system.
 While this is not directly related to the results in \cite{ColbyPfaff}, it does provide another surprising link between Pfaffians and phylogenetics.
 The following theorem summarizes our main results.